 - A room upgrade

-If you have this card you can earn Platinum Elite status if you spend $75,000 on the card in a calendar year.
+You can earn Platinum Elite status if you spend $75,000 on the Bonvoy Brilliant Card in a calendar year.
 This status ordinarily requires 50 elite nights.
 Platinum Elite status gets you the following benefits:

 - 50% bonus points on hotel stays